8/14/2024

 Cameron Groom

 Yeah.
-And then the Pete, just to expand on Jim's comment about the proficiency testing and external quality assessment customers.
-Often the labs are tested of their competence three times a year.
-So there are off for those customers, there are often three large shipments throughout the year to each one of those customers adding, creating some of that order to order shifts and the antigen customers that they can take a, half a million or a million dollar delivery and which side of the quarter end that falls upon is typically not in our control.
+And then, Pete, just to expand on Jim's comment about the proficiency testing and external quality assessment customers, Often the labs are tested of their competence three times a year.
+So for those customers, there are often three large shipments throughout the year to each one of those customers, creating some of that knowledge. quarter-to-quarter shifts and the antigen customers that they can take a, you know, half a million or a million-dollar delivery, and which side of the quarter end that falls upon is typically not in our control.

 speaker

-I mean, the processes by which antigens and capsules are made can be quite long and the delivery can be quite large.
+I mean, the processes by which antigens and caps are made can be quite long and the delivery can be quite large.
 And so that can generate a little bit of lumpiness as well.
-And as Cameron says, we don't game the quarter, but as this business is growing and there are more events and more deliveries, there will be something of a smoothing associated with that.
-But if somebody orders $2 million worth of rebella virus, it's a single delivery and that can by definition create a little bit of lumpiness.
-Which will be diluted by the increase in volume of what we're doing here.
+And as Cameron says, we don't gain the quarter.
+But as this business is growing and there are more events and more deliveries, there will be something of a smoothing associated with that.
+But, you know, if somebody orders $2 million worth of rubella virus, it's a single delivery, and that's going to, by definition, create a little bit of lumpiness, which would be diluted by the increased volume of what we're doing here.
 And I think we're seeing that.
-So it's not quite as lumpy as it once was and we're going to continue to smooth.
+So it's not quite as lumpy as it once was, and it's going to continue to smooth.

 speaker